 Your application form is an important part of your study permit extension.
 Missing or incorrect information can negatively impact the outcome of your application.
-Below are five steps to help create a comprehensive application.
+Below are 4 steps to help create a comprehensive application.

-i.
+Step 1.
 Download the newest form

 Use the Application for a Study Permit Made Outside of Canada [IMM 1294] form.